csaftoiu/GOLF-C/README.md

 GOLF-C: A C compiler for GOLF.
+It does not work at all, yet.
+Don't even try.